seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 ## DeFi

 Decentralized finance as opposed to traditional or legacy finance.
 DeFi is also commonly referred to as "open finance".

+## Index Price

+The spot price of a given asset.

+## Market Price

+The current protocol market price for a given asset.

+## OI

+Open interest.
+This is the total number of unsettled contracts, or the outstanding value of the futures contracts.

 ## staking